-At first, I was kind of happy that maximum fine limit will be increased – logically higher fine should be mean fewer traffic offenders and fewer traffic offenders means fewer idiots on the road causing problems to other road users.
+At first, I was kind of happy that the maximum fine limit will be increased – logically higher fines should be mean fewer traffic offenders and fewer traffic offenders means fewer idiots on the road causing problems to other road users.

 Then I think about it and realised that whilst it is good that the fine amount has increased, there is still the question of enforcement that need to be resolved.
 I mean there is no point if the fine has increased to RM1,000 but the traffic offenders are not being caught red-handed to pay the fine, right?

 It may look like we are back to square one but it is not.

 Remember, we can help with the enforcement by posting the traffic offenders in action to JPJ for further action.
-The more traffic offenders are got caught on camera by the rest of law-abiding road users, the more traffic offenders will be made to pay the maximum fine of RM1,000.
+The more traffic offenders are got caught on camera by the rest of the law-abiding road users, the more traffic offenders will be made to pay the maximum fine of RM1,000.

 Then the flip flop happens.

 The Road Transport (Amendment) Bill which proposes compounds for traffic summonses to be increased from RM300 to RM1,000, will be withdrawn

 He (Nazri Abd Aziz) said the backbenchers had written to him, saying that the three proposed amendments were “not people-friendly.”

 “Many people have complained to me that the fines are excessive and the amount is more than they can afford,” he (Lim Guan Eng) told reporters at the Parliament lobby